mitnk/bcli/README.md

 ## Config

-By default, bcpol use `./bcpol.json` as the configuration.
+By default, bcpol uses `./bcpol.json` as the configuration.
 One sample:

 ```
 $ cat bcpol.json